 Wash your glass jars out, dry them and position your silk flowers or other “decorative items” in the jars the way you would like them.
 Remember that this step is totally optional!
 If you just want the gel only, don’t put anything else in the jars.
 You could always just add some food coloring to the gel if you’d like it to match a certain room, etc. Don’t be afraid to be creative!

 Next you’ll add the gelatin in, stir until that is dissolved and then remove the pan from the heat.
 Once the pan is removed from the burner, add the remaining 1/2 cup of distilled water and stir.
 Lastly, gently pour the fragrance oil in, stir again until well mixed, and then start adding the liquid to the jars.
-I used some fragrance oil I had with my candle-making supplies (that was before I started using Young Living Essential Oils).
+I used some fragrance oil I had with my candle-making supplies.
 I made sure to pick something with a wonderful autumnish (I don’t think that’s a word) scent!

 Word of caution: Be mindful of what you use to stir the liquid, as well as how you go about cleaning your sauce pan.
 I put gelatin in the same category as candle wax in the sense that it could do some damage to your pipes if you were to pour too much down the drain.
 I did use a regular spoon to stir, but I quickly wiped it off with a piece of paper toweling and did the same to the pan before placing it in the dishwasher.
 As an extra step, I also used filled the pan with some hot water and soap, then used a piece of paper toweling to clean the inside of the pan again.
 The soapy water I disposed of, outside.